danielealbano/cachegrand/README.md

 cachegrand
 ==========

-cachegrand is to be a general purpose, distributed, lock-free, on-memory and on-disk caching system.
+cachegrand aims to be a general purpose, distributed, lock-free, on-memory and on-disk caching system.

 To be able to achieve the goals, cachegrand implements a set of components specifically tailored to provide the maximum performance and scale up almost linearly on the recent multi-core and multi-cpu servers taking advantage of the modern